trane-project/trane-music/courses/major_scale/basics/exercise_1/back.md

-The interval from the tonic of degree number 1 of the major scale is the Unison.
+The interval from the tonic of degree number 1 of the Major scale is the Unison.